lvzxr/apb-reloaded/README.md

 - If you wish to have a semi-transparent inventory screen once you've applied the config, go to `Engine/Config/BaseEngine.ini`, put a `;` before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame
 - If you are using the GC Off files and want to go and modify your outfits then go to `Engine/Config/BaseEngine.ini`, set TimeBetweenPurgingPendingKillObjects -> 60, restart the game and then once you're done designing set this back to 0 and restart your game again to continue having no stuttering during fights
-- If you aren't already using them I recommend using the Emitters fix as it stops props such as AC Units, Gas Station Pumps and Car Spawners from emitting an ear piercing sound when standing near them
+- If you aren't already using them I recommend using the Emitters fix as it stops props such as AC Units, Gas Station Pumps and Car Spawners from emitting an ear piercing sound when standing near them after playing for a longer period of time

 # Command Changes (If using localization)